InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 The browser will automatically perform CORS.
 The key to implementing CORS is the backend.
 As long as the backend implements CORS, it enables cross-domain.

 The server sets `Access-Control-Allow-Origin` to enable CORS.
-This property means which domain can access the resource.
-If set wildcards, all websites can access the resource.
+This property specifies which domains can access the resource.
+If set to wildcard, all websites can access the resource.

 ## document.domain